leenathomas01/Research-index/README.md

 📧 [leenathomas01@gmail.com](mailto:leenathomas01@gmail.com)

-_Selected thought fragments and systems observations that informed these architectures are occasionally shared here:_
+_Selected systems observations that informed parts of this work are occasionally shared here:_

 [Linkedin](https://www.linkedin.com/in/leena-t-4895a315b/)